 The AF may subscribe/unsubscribe to notifications of events from the PCF for the PDU Session to which the AF session is bound.
 The AF can either subscribe/unsubscribe directly at the PCF or indirectly via an NEF or a TSCTSF.
+The AF may also subscribe/unsubscribe to notification of events from the PCF for the UE.
+The AF can either subscribe/unsubscribe directly at the PCF or indirectly via NEF.